M-o-a-T/venusian/README.md

 * LIBV: /var/lib/venus (the Victron user's home directory)
 * USRV: /usr/lib/venusian (common helper files and scripts)
 * SUBS: array of scriptlets to run
+* OVER: the overlay file system
+* FORCE: unconditionally replace things

 Remember that all of these may contain spaces or other special characters.
 While we recommend not to do that, it's still good practice to quote **all** uses of these variables.

+#### Overlay file system

+The installer may or may not create a complete copy of `/opt/victronenergy`, the directory where Victron (sensibly) ships its code in.
+In any case, `$OVER` contains the path to the destination file system, which commonly is `$R/var/lib/venus/opt`.

+Thus, a test whether to replace a file with its patched copy succeeds if any of

+* `$FORCE` is set
+* the destination doesn't exist
+* source and destination are the same file
+* the source is newer

+It should always `rm -f` the destination and `mkdir -p` any intermediate directories.

+The helper function `fchg ‹source› ‹dest›` does this for you.
+It exits with return code 1 if you don't need to do anything.
+Otherwise the destination is a new empty file.

+`fchg_e` does the same thing, except that it sets the destination's executable bits.

 ## Changes to the host system